chompy/ffliveparse_act_plugin/README.md

 ## Getting Started

-1. Visit ffliveparse.com, click "Click here to generate your upload key."
+1. Visit [ffliveparse.com](ffliveparse.com), click "Click here to generate your upload key."
 2. You should now have an ACT upload key as well as a parse page that you can share with others.

-1. Download the ACT plugin if you have already.
+1. Download the [ACT plugin](https://github.com/chompy/ffliveparse_act_plugin/releases) if you haven't already.
 Extract this ZIP.
 Open ACT and navigate to the plugins tab.
 2. Click Browse and locate the 'FFLiveParseUploader.cs' file.
 3. Click 'Add/Enable Plugin.'